edbennett/lava-ros-lectures/decks/repro-essentials/slides.md

 ![Illustration of a shipping container](./images/container.svg)

 Script:
 One way that has been developed to approach this problem is to release as much of the original environment as possible, using a technology called containerisation.
-By developing your software inside a container (or with containerisation in mind), you reduce the amount that your own system's idiosyncracies affect the software.
-Once your work is complete, you can then share the container, or the recipe used to build it, with others, who can run the exact environment that you ran&mdash;you solve the "works on my machine" problem by sharing your machine.
-This is not without downsides&mdash;container images can be very large, and you are forced to make a trade off between auditability of the code and environment (if you share the recipe) and the ability of anyone to re-run the software in the future (if you share the built container), since it's not guaranteed that your recipe will keep workin forever.
+By developing your software inside a container
+(or with containerisation in mind), you reduce the amount that your own system's idiosyncrasies affect the software.
+Once your work is complete,
+you can then share the container, or the recipe used to build it, with others, who can run the exact environment that you ran&mdash;you solve the
+"works on my machine"
+problem by sharing your machine.
+This is not without downsides&mdash;container images can be very large, and you are forced to make a trade off between auditability of the code and environment (if you share the recipe) and the ability of anyone to re-run the software in the future (if you share the built container), since it's not guaranteed that your recipe will keep working forever.
 An alternative to containerisation is careful specification of the exact runtime environment, to be included in your workflow or other releases.
 We won't go into the fine detail of how to specify your environment (with containers or otherwise) in this video, but more information is linked in the lesson notes.

 -